tom-gora/gmenu/README.md

 # rofi-quick-colors

 A command-line backend built in go specifically to pick colors using a color picker on linux (like default `hyprpicker`) and output them preformatted for easy use in CSS or other applications.
-Intended to feed dmenu | fzf and other pickers like that.
+Intended to feed dmenu | fzf and other fuzzy pickers like that.

 Formats:
 - HEX